Chippewa-Levy-Committee/blog/_posts/2022-10-27-how-the-turf-was-funded.md

 The district indeed paid for the field - in full - using funds from the general fund.
-It's also true that the district must fund all its facility upkeep, whether it has donations to subsidize those investments.
+It's also true that the district must fund all its facility upkeep even if there are no donations to subsidize those investments.
 If one looks at the numbers presented, the district saw the field turf as a prudent investment considering the required repairs.